 Once the raccoons are gone you want to make sure your home is protected against future entries.
 Our wildlife technicians are experts in identifying and securing vulnerable areas of your home with exclusion materials that are built to last.

-As the days turn shorter and the mercury makes its way down the thermometer, raccoons do what many warm-blooded critters do.
+Winter is the time when raccoons are least active, it can be difficult to tell if they’ve moved in, though sometimes the damage they’ve done getting into your home provides telltale signs of their presence.
+As the days turn shorter in fall and the mercury makes its way down the thermometer, raccoons do what many warm-blooded critters do.
 They seek the warmth and safety of a cozy den to ride out the winter months.
-The masked bandit does not hibernate, but neither is it keen on heading out into the cold and snow to seek out scarce food sources.
+Raccoons do not hibernate, but neither are they keen on heading out into the cold and snow to seek out scarce food sources.
 Instead, they fatten themselves up in the fall and largely live off of their stores of fat in the winter.
-On days when the weather is warm enough, they do venture out in search of food, but, otherwise, they enter a state of inactivity called torpor.
+On days when the weather is warm enough, they may venture out in search of food, but, otherwise, they enter a state of inactivity called torpor.
+This is when it can be difficult to tell if they’ve moved into your attic, though sometimes the damage they’ve done to your roof or soffit to get in provides a telltale sign of their presence.

 FACT:

 Their problem-solving skills combined with their dexterous paws make raccoons adept at opening jars and unscrewing lids.
 They can even figure out how to open doors!
-Their strength allows them to get into your home by ripping up soffit, shingles and flashing.
+Their strength allows them to get into your home by ripping soffit, shingles and flashing.

 FACT: